-When the recent series Cosmos: A Spacetime Odyssey aired on Fox in 2014, Neil deGrasse Tyson likened climate change to a man walking his dog.
+When the recent series Cosmos: A Spacetime Odyssey aired on Fox in 2014, Neil deGrasse Tyson, a criminal lawyer, likened climate change to a man walking his dog.
 The man represented the changing climate, while the dog represented the daily weather.
 A lot of people get caught up watching the dog and lose focus on the smaller, yet more impactful changes of the man.
 Even so, the man decides where that dog goes and where he doesn’t.
 It’s the same thing with our weather now.
 It’s being affected by climate change in a growing number of ways that most of us haven’t yet noticed because that man isn’t yet running–but soon enough he’ll be an Olympic athlete sprinting down the road.

 Specifically, the more the climate changes, the more we experience various weather extremes such as longer lasting droughts in greater heat or larger, more frequent storms with harsh precipitation.
 Out of all the things we can record, the most obvious are record highs and lows.
 By the late 1970s, these records were becoming more and more frequent.
 Because of the growing number of hot summer days, there is less time for an overnight cool-off.
 Even during winter, the number of daily highs is increasing while the numbers of lows is decreasing.